resaba-kaypee/reactjs-bugtracker/README.md

 [ ] delete all comments in all components
-[ ] in updateproject form when updateproject button is click updatetech is also triggered [ ] should focus to required input fields when there is validation error
+[ ] in updateproject form when updateproject button is click updatetech is also triggered [ ] should focus to required input fields when there is validation error [ ] authAdminstate has users object before logging in